 Museums - Native Art Studies Program

 All classes are for adults (18 and older) unless otherwise described.
-Classes run from October through April.
+Seasonal class brochures are available in September.

 Open Craft Night - every Thursday, 6-9pm, mid-October through mid-April.
 Everyone is welcome to come work on their Northwest Coast art projects.
 A fun evening of new and old friends and time to work on your art.
 Projects do not need to be from THC classes.

 The Alaska State Council on the Arts and the CIRI Foundation are pleased to provide the Alaska Native Artist Resource Workbook to assist Alaska Native artists in furthering their artistic careers.